James Stockdale: Medal of Honor citation

 Stockdale's official Medal of Honor citation reads:

 For conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty while senior naval officer in the Prisoner of War camps of North Vietnam.
 Recognized by his captors as the leader in the Prisoners' of War resistance to interrogation and in their refusal to participate in propaganda exploitation, Rear Adm.
 Stockdale was singled out for interrogation and attendant torture after he was detected in a covert communications attempt.
 Sensing the start of another purge, and aware that his earlier efforts at self-disfiguration to dissuade his captors from exploiting him for propaganda purposes had resulted in cruel and agonizing punishment, Rear Adm.
 Stockdale resolved to make himself a symbol of resistance regardless of personal sacrifice.
 He deliberately inflicted a near-mortal wound to his person in order to convince his captors of his willingness to give up his life rather than capitulate.
 He was subsequently discovered and revived by the North Vietnamese who, convinced of his indomitable spirit, abated in their employment of excessive harassment and torture toward all of the Prisoners of War.
 By his heroic action, at great peril to himself, he earned the everlasting gratitude of his fellow prisoners and of his country.
 Rear Adm.
 Stockdale's valiant leadership and extraordinary courage in a hostile environment sustain and enhance the finest traditions of the U.S. Naval Service.

 Later life and death

 Sailors carry Stockdale's casket during his funeral service at the U.S. Naval Academy Chapel in 2005.

+Stockdale did not support Perot's second presidential campaign in the 1996 United States presidential election.
+Instead, Stockdale supported the campaign of Republican nominee Bob Dole.
+Stockdale served as a Dole delegate to the 1996 Republican National Convention.
+In 1996, Stockdale remarked, "I'm a Republican, I've been a Republican all my life.
+I just did that one run for an old friend [Perot]," noting that he was uninvolved and "disinterested" in Perot's 1996 campaign.

 Stockdale retired to Coronado, California, as he slowly succumbed to Alzheimer's disease.
 He died from the illness on July 5, 2005.
 He was 81.
 Stockdale's funeral service was held at the Naval Academy Chapel and he was buried at the United States Naval Academy Cemetery.